JuhaszBalint2/Visual-Basic-Script-Wrapper-for-Scheduled-Scripts-NetWorkShare/cline_docs/projectRoadmap.md

 - No hard-coded paths or credentials
 - No dependencies on external scripts (PowerShell, VBS)
 - Reliable wrapper compilation process
+- Application runs with required privileges on supported operating systems

 ## Completed Tasks
 - Initial implementation of script wrapper generator